dojo/docs/dijit/layout/ContentPane.rst

 .. code-example ::

-   Create an entirely new ContentPane from no DOM, and place in Some node byID:
+   Create an entirely new ContentPane from no DOM, and place inside another node (specified by id):

   .. js ::